gueriboutmathieu/gueriboutmathieu/README.md

-# meridolian.ai

 ### Hi there !

-### I'm Meridolian, a web 🕸️, mobile 📱, and AI 🧠 developer apprentice !
+### I'm Meridolian, a tech enthusiast, thrilled by code, devops, hacking and coffee !

-### Welcome to my journey to the unknown 🚀🌠
+### Enjoy my toolbox lab 🧰🧪🤓